During the lease term in Fairlington

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Fairlington.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Fairlington.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for property owners in Fairlington
+a free source for rental investors in Fairlington

-- Before you move a tenant into your rental property in Fairlington
+- Before you lease out your rental in Fairlington

 - Collections and evictions